Adeola-Adesoba/barcodegen/README.md

 This Web app takes reference from the repository by Author: Erol Recep(https://github.com/erolrecep) Title : moviebarcode[https://github.com/erolrecep/moviebarcode].

-This web app was developed to visualize aBarcode generator and is deployed on Heroku and hosted at https://mbcodegen.herokuapp.com/.
+This web app was developed to visualize a Barcode generator and is deployed on Heroku and hosted at https://mbcodegen.herokuapp.com/.

 You can test it by providing either a YouTube video URL, Video ID or both as an input to generate a barcode.